proinsias/an-independent-mind/docs/Books/A Force for Good.md

 ---
 for fulfillment through power, money, or fame; the pointlessness of rushing ourselves into a frazzle; and the gift of a life lived with generosity, discernment, and joy. — location: [350](kindle://book?action=open&asin=B00NRQRWRS&location=350) ^ref-9578

 ---
+recognizing the false hope for fulfillment through power, money, or fame; the pointlessness of rushing ourselves into a frazzle; and the gift of a life lived with generosity, discernment, and joy. — location: [349](kindle://book?action=open&asin=B00NRQRWRS&location=349) ^ref-22923

+---
 Every one of us can be a force for good. — location: [376](kindle://book?action=open&asin=B00NRQRWRS&location=376) ^ref-19166